reigenatk/RayTracing/README.md

 # Running

-Build the solution in Visual Studio 2019, then configure the settings that you want (Anti Aliasing Depth + Child Ray Depth, number of threads to Use).
+Build the solution in Visual Studio 2019, then Run the solution.
+You will see a black screen and a UI.
+Configure the settings that you want (Anti Aliasing Depth + Child Ray Depth, number of threads to Use).

-Some things to note:

-This project uses C++17, so make sure you change that in (Right Click) Properties->General->C++ Language Standard.

-Also, this project uses d3d11.lib, aka DirectX11.
-So in order

-Finally, just press "Start Render" which will start rendering the image.
+Then just press "Start Render" which will start rendering the image.

 https://user-images.githubusercontent.com/69275171/156908469-10fdfcbd-effe-4d7b-bcab-7a2e4c6a549b.mp4